8 Tips to Take Better Pictures by Losing the Background Clutter

 Zooming in cuts unwanted items out of the image by cutting in closer to your subject and eliminating the area around them from the image.
 Zoom with your lens or your feet to crop in closer around your subject.

-This was shot with a prime lens (a “non-zoom-able” lens), so I zoomed with my feet to get in nice and close.
+This was shot with a prime lens (a “non-zoom-able” lens), so I zoomed with my feet (walked closer) to get in nice and close.

 Get low or get high.
 Getting above your subject switches the eye level background for whatever is beneath their feet.
 If it’s a background that works, take the shot from above.
 If not, try getting low and putting the sky/trees/ceiling behind them.